angharadstell/global_n2o_inversion/README.md

 ## Checking everything is working

-from within the root directory "global_n2o_inversion", run this commands to check the python unit tests:
+From within the root directory "global_n2o_inversion", run this commands to check the python unit tests:
 ```
-pytest
+pytest -rs
 ```
+The -rs means it prints a short summary of any skipped tests: if you haven't downloaded the raw NOAA obspack data, you should expect to see one skip.
-from within the directory "global_n2o_inversion/tests/testthat", run this commands to check the R unit tests:
+From within the directory "global_n2o_inversion/tests/testthat", run this commands to check the R unit tests:
 ```
 Rscript -e "testthat::test_local()"
 ```